jkomoros/boardgame/README.md

 }
 ```

-More complicated games would use more advanced installer methods.
+More complicated games would use more advanced methods on the bundle (see the
+section in the More Concepts section about Phases).
+Note that the various
+AddMove methods all return a reference to the bundle itself, which allows you
+to chain the calls and keep the method short.

 #### Worked NewManager example